nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ### JUnit Testing

 JUnit tests are written in the subdirectory `test` and serve to test the key methods part of the application.

+## Future Enhancements

+The following are features we intend to include in future iterations of this application.

+1. Allow methods for undo-ing previous commands.
+2. Implement feature to advise students on how to manage their money based on their income and financial goals.
+3. Implement gamification to encourage users to consistently log their finances and keep within their set budget
+4. Implement automatic categorization of transactions according to their description
+5. Allow automatic deletion of entries a certian duration (e.g. 5 months) after their recorded date according to the user's preference